 Elementary Aged Kids Healthy Road Trip Snacks

 When it comes to beverages, my 6-year old goes straight for the flavored drinks like Gatorade.
-We don’t allow him to drink energy drinks or soda but I agree, sometimes water is boring!
+We don’t allow him to drink energy drinks or soda.
+But I agree, sometimes water is boring!
 Purchase flavored water enhancement, like Mio.
-This will add flavor to plain water without adding any sugar.
+This will add flavor to plain water without adding any sugar or calories.